-Finally, we exclude from the sample all the Italia banks, because Italy has the largest number of observations, representing 1/3 of the banks in the sample.
-The results remain qualitatively similar to those discussed in the previous.
+The results remain qualitatively similar to those discussed previously.
 However, some changes are reflected in terms of earnings management, essentially: 1) higher value of EAR coefficient, meaning a more significant relevance of income smoothing practices; 2) conversely, signaling does not reveal significant relevance.
+In this respect, it is observed that income smoothing practices are applied around the European banks, while signaling appears more related to the Italian perspective.

-Additionally, the table confirms that stricter regulations on bank and stricter official supervision reduce the use of loan loss provisions to smooth earnings.
+Additionally the table confirms that stricter regulations on bank and stricter official supervision reduce the use of loan loss provisions to smooth earnings; still, this institutional factor is effective in improving the reliability of financial reports, dampening incentives for bank's managers to smooth income and to reduce the volatility of bank earnings.